elotl/try-nova/tutorials/poc-smart-scheduling.md

       demo-policy-f73297b2  kind-workload-1                           demo-policy
       ------------------  --------------------------------------  --------------------------------------
     ```
-13. To understand why the ScheduleGroup was rescheduled, we can use `kubectl describe schedulegroup <group-name>` and see the event message:
+13. To understand why the ScheduleGroup was rescheduled, we can use `kubectl --context=nova describe schedulegroup <group-name>` and see the event message:
     ```shell
         Name:                demo-policy-f73297b2
         Labels:              color=green